Elite-HRV/pilot/data/papers/README.md

 is perhaps non-overlapping, and that the two can be distinguished with a near-perfect accuracy.
 These results indicate that it could be possible to design an automatic and unobtrusive system that delivers thermal comfort and predicts work stress based on people's HRV.

+## The Effect of Person-Specific Biometrics in Improving Generic Stress Predictive Models, [Kizito et. al 2019](kizito_2019_2.pdf)

+Because stress is subjective and is expressed differently from one person to another, generic stress prediction models (i.e., models that predict the stress of any person) perform crudely.
+Only person-specific ones (i.e., models that predict the stress of a preordained person) yield reliable predictions, but they are not adaptable and costly to deploy in real-world environments.
+For illustration, in an office environment, a stress monitoring system that uses person-specific models would require collecting new data and training a new model for every em- ployee.
+Moreover, once deployed, the models would deteriorate and need expensive periodic upgrades because stress is dynamic and depends on unforeseeable factors.
+We propose a simple, yet practical and cost- effective calibration technique that derives an accurate and personalized stress prediction model from physiological samples collected from a large population.
+We validate our approach on two stress datasets.
+The results show that our technique performs much better than a generic model.
+For instance, a generic model achieved only a 42.5% ±19.9% accuracy.
+However, with only 100 calibration samples, we raised its accuracy to 95.2%±0.5%.
+We also propose a blueprint for a stress monitoring system based on our strategy, and we debate its merits and limitation.
+Finally, we made public our source code and the relevant datasets to allow other researchers to replicate our findings.